 It’s time to ban seabed mining for good

-The Government’s current temporary ban is due to expire early next year.
+The Government’s current temporary ban is due to expire in March 2021.
 If the temporary ban expires, mining companies could exploit 9600km2 of our incredible Territory coasts - an area eight times the size of Darwin Harbour.
 This would include some of our most precious places like Fog Bay, Anson Bay and the Wessel Islands.

 There’s no time to lose.
 Have your say today!